 A muscle may also feel tight due to increased tone or neurological drive.
 In this case, the muscle is receiving signals from the nervous system to become more tense or tight.
 This is typically a protective or adaptive measure and is why passive stretching doesn’t always solve the problem.

 Following injury the muscles and other soft-tissues will maintain a level of contraction and tension in order to prevent further injury.
-This neurological tension, in addition to the scar tissue that develops after injury, can lead to restricted range of motion and create pain and tightness.
+This neurological tension, in addition to the scar tissue that develops after injuries such as hamstring strains and can lead to restricted range of motion and create pain and tightness.
 Sometimes there is neurological tension in muscles and tissues that have never been injured.
 In this case the nervous system restricts certain ranges of motion because it identifies these ranges as unsafe.
 These ranges are identified as unsafe when we don’t train or use them on a regular basis.
 Remember… if you don’t use it, you loose it!

 Most of us have good muscular strength in the mid-range but lack strength in the short and long ranges.
 When we lack strength or control the nervous system will tell certain muscles to ‘tighten’ when we attempt to move into the untrained range.
 This is why it’s so important to strengthen the muscles and tissues through their full range.
 When we train this way we can help to decrease the chance of injury while improving the overall mobility and health of our joints and tissues.
 A great way to retrain control and improve mobility is to utilize exercises from a great movement based system called Functional Range Conditioning, which I utilize with all of my patients.